ncsurobotics/SW-KiCadTemplates/README.md

 - Find the capabilities and stackup info from your PCB manufacturer
 - Create a new kicad project.
 Delete the schematic.
 Keep the pcb file.
 - Add the kicad gitignore to the folder of your new template
+- Create a readme in the folder with a more detailed explanation of the template's configuration
 - Edit the pcb file.
 Open board settings.
 - Board Stackup
     - Generally, do not edit board layers in the "Board Layers Editor"